Teshuvoh Tefilloh Tzedokoh

 Grant Programs

-The charity makes grants to both individuals and organizations, though specific grant amounts and program details are not publicly disclosed.
-Based on the most recent financial information, charitable activities expenditure totaled £4,718,058.
+The charity makes grants to both individuals and organisations, though specific grant amounts and programme details are not publicly disclosed.
+Based on the most recent financial information, charitable activities expenditure totalled £4,718,058.

 Application Method: No public application process - grants appear to be awarded at trustee discretion